 As well as being recognised as national leaders in the field of education law, we are also now seen as one of the leading family law firms in Bristol and the South West.

-Founded in 1998 by Beverley Watkins, we have grown and expanded to three offices in Bristol whilst developing a formidable and highly experienced team of lawyers.
+Founded in 1998 by Beverley Watkins, we have grown and expanded to five offices across Bristol, Bath, Hereford and Evesham whilst developing a formidable and highly experienced team of lawyers.
 All of our lawyers are experts in their specialisation.
 We do not dabble.
 You will also quickly find that our lawyers are both committed and supportive.
 We really do care.

 We also aim to make our services affordable.
 We are transparent on costs, with no hidden extras.
 At our first meeting we will go through the payment terms that are most suited to your means.
 Additionally, we often promote special offers.